Masamist/Masamist/README.md

-## 🌈 Kia Ora, I'm Masami, Junior Developer 🐣
+# 🌈 Kia Ora, I'm Masami, Junior Developer and UX UI designer 🐣

 - 💻 I love coding!!
-Especially web and mobile development using technologies such as React.
+Especially web and mobile development using technologies like React.

-- 🌱 I am currently learning C# with unit test and React Native.
+- 🌱 I am currently learning C# with unit testing and React Native.

-- 🔍 I am looking for an internship or graduate role for web or soft dev.
+- 🔍 I am looking for an internship or a graduate role for web or soft dev.

 - 📫 How to reach me: